-To avoid over-complicating the main training phase, we pre-train the attribute prediction network $\text{T}$ in a supervised manner with groundtruth pairs $(\bm{w},\bm{P})$.
-In consideration of the varying contribution to the final 3D model of different parameters due to their distinct nature and strong correlation, we assign a weight for each individual parameter which is dynamically adjusted during the training.
+Pre-Training for Attribute Prediction: To avoid over-complicating the main training phase, we pre-train the attribute prediction network $\text{T}$ in a supervised manner with ground truth pairs $(\bm{w},\bm{P})$.
+Considering the varying contribution to the final 3D model of different parameters due to their distinct nature and strong correlation, we assign a weight for each individual parameter which is dynamically adjusted during the training.
 Specifically, we adopt the weighted parameter distance cost (WPDC) loss~\cite{DBLP:conf/cvpr/ZhuLLSL16}:

-where the parameter weight $e$ is defined as the shape/color deviation caused solely by this parameter at the current value $\text{T}(\bm{w})$ if all other parameters are replaced with the groudtruth $\bm{P}$:
+where the parameter weight $e$ is defined as the shape/color deviation caused solely by this parameter at the current value $\text{T}(\bm{w})$ if all other parameters are replaced with the groud truth $\bm{P}$:

 Here $\text{REP}$ is the replacement function that replaces the $i$-th element of $\bm{P}_a$ with $\bm{P}_b$, as defined in Alg.~\ref{alg:select}.